 On our drive back home we stopped for photos on the Camps Bay promenade.
 It was a lovely day with bright blue skies and occasional powder puff clouds.
 The residents of the area were out in droves for alfresco brunches at the beachfront cafes, walks with their dogs and sports on the beach.

 South Beach Camps Bay can only be described as perfectly located for a luxury sea side vacation or weekend getaway.
 It is within fifty metres of the Camps Bay beach, and less than five minutes walk from Victoria road and the Camps Bay Promenade shopping mall and beach front restaurants.
 The Theatre on the Bay is a few doors down the same street for any thespian inclinations that may strike.
+Check here for rates and availability.

 The Victoria and Alfred Waterfront is a twenty minute drive away with access to Robben Island as well as the Two Oceans Aquarium.
 There is access to Camps Bay beach across the road as well as the beaches further down at Bakoven and Oudekraal.